CorySanin/ffa-tycoon-parks/README.md

 A park must meet this requirements in order to be considered for the FFA Tycoon map pool:

 - Must be submitted by its author or the submitter must have obtained permission from the park's author
-    - Keep in mind that the license for this repo is MIT
 - One map per submission
     - Submitting different types of the same map in the same submission is fine
 - Filename must be all lowercase, use underscores instead of spaces, and suffixed by a hyphen and the scenario type